 White Collar Criminal Offenses

-At Aldridge Law Group, we have defended clients accused of embezzlement, fraud and other white collar crimes.
+At Aldridge & Birdwhistell Law Firm, PSC, we have defended clients accused of embezzlement, fraud and other white collar crimes.
 White collar criminal prosecutions can be lengthy and complicated, and it is very important to be extremely careful about what you say or do if you are under investigation for a white collar offense.

 A white collar crime is generally defined as a criminal offense that is accomplished by the use of deception rather than force or the threat of force.
 As with all criminal offenses, the elements of the crime that must be proven in order to convict someone of the crime are set out in state or federal statutes.